filecoin-project/devgrants/open-grant-proposals/orbitdb-pinning/README.md

 reliably, with minimal configuration and attention required.

-If this grant is funded, we will deliver a baseline Filecoin integration into OrbitDB, allowing users to integrate to any complaint Filecoin node via the HTTP APIs.
+If this grant is funded, we will deliver a baseline Filecoin integration into OrbitDB, allowing users to integrate to any complaint Filecoin node via the JSON RPC APIs.

 ## Value